smarquina/driver-api/README.md

 To serve the app, run `make run` and app containers will start.
 Application is served on port 80.
 To stop containers and remove containers, networks, volumes, and images created, run `make down`

+## Api docs 📚

+Documentation is generated with Swagger.
+To read endpoints docs, go to `/api/documentation` in your browser.
+If you have used Docker default configuration, it will be available in [http://localhost/api/documentation](http://localhost/api/documentation).

 ## TODOS ⚠
 - Testing